Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Eye-Index-Node.md

 ## Description

-Provides access to the **Eye Index** when stereo rendering is enabled.
+ When you enable stereo rendering, this node provides access to the **Eye Index**.

 ## Ports